 - Encryption key used to protect the QSPI traffic (4 words)

-- MAC addresses for VIFO and VIF1 (4 words)
+- MAC addresses for VIF0 and VIF1 (4 words)

-- Module level calibration coefficients (9 words)
+- Module level calibration coefficient (1 word)

-- OTP protection control (4 words)
+- OTP memory protection control (4 words)

 - Uncommitted region (43 words)

 QSPI encryption is optional.
-This is enabled at runtime via a QSPI command.
-If this feature is not required, the OTP locations can remain unprogrammed.
+This is enabled at runtime through a QSPI command.
+If this feature is not required, the OTP memory locations can remain unprogrammed.
 For security reasons, the encryption key cannot be read once programmed.